TheoRelativity/Jotebook/README.md

 1. Download or clone this repo in your computer.
 2. Copy the Jotebook folder into your web server directory.
 3. Make a new folder where you prefer into your computer.
 Copy its location.
+   For semplicity, I assume you make a folder in your Desktop called "papers".
 4. Open with a text editor the application.php file in Jotebook/config folder
 5. Find the line
 ```php